-PPOs can also contain variation orders, stating specific conditions within the court award on which the case can return to court for the PPO payments to be renegotiated, for example, a medical deterioration.
-With variation orders it is not known whether the specified conditions will occur, whether the variation order will come into action, or what the PPO payments will be revised to if the case does return to court.
+PPOs can also be variable orders, stating specific conditions within the court award on which the case can return to court for the PPO payments to be renegotiated, for example, a medical deterioration.
+With variable orders it is not known whether the specified conditions will occur, whether the variable part of the order will come into action, or what the PPO payments will be revised to if the case does return to court.

-If the PPO has undefined or uncertain payment changes in the court order, for example a variation order as explained above, then that contingent part: that is, any part of the annuity over and above the current level, cannot be discounted, as it is a contingent event and may not occur.
+If the PPO has undefined or uncertain payment changes in the court order, for example a variable order as explained above, then that contingent part: that is, any part of the annuity over and above the current level, cannot be discounted, as it is a contingent event and may not occur.
 On the other hand, as the real quantum of step payments are known from the outset, any part of the annuity over and above, or below, the current level can be discounted.